-The joint Nordic Five Tech master's program in Polymer Technology provides students with the comprehensive tools needed to develop future materials for advanced health care, energy production, green packaging, surface coatings, and many other applications.
+The joint Nordic Five Tech master's programme in Polymer Technology provides students with the comprehensive tools needed to develop future materials for advanced health care, energy production, green packaging, surface coatings and many other applications.
 Students study at two universities, graduate with a double degree and acquire comprehensive skills in polymer technology.
-The program takes full advantage of the strengths and research specializations of each university.
+The programme takes full advantage of the strengths and research specialisations of each university.

 Study at two Nordic universities

 The joint master’s programme in Polymer Technology is a collaboration between the five leading technical universities in the Nordic countries (Nordic Five Tech).
 The programme gives you a unique opportunity to tailor your degree based on your academic interests.
 You will get to study at two of the partner universities, spending one year at each.
 You graduate with one master’s degree from each of the two universities.
 Nordic Five Tech is a strategic alliance consisting of:

 Chalmers University of Technology in Sweden (not participating in this programme)

 KTH Royal Institute of Technology in Sweden

 The programme provides a solid base in the chemistry and physics of organic materials, as well as their connection to real-life applications.
 A broad range of courses and the choice of one of five specialisation tracks allow students to customise their degree and focus on individual areas of particular interest.